bryanlatten/docker-log-gen/README.md

 # docker-log-gen
 A quick and dirty to spew logs for benchmarking purposes.
 Can operate in several modes:
-1. As a standalone container, using command-line flags to determine logging quantity and options.
+- As a standalone container, using command-line flags to determine logging quantity and options.
 Acts in a similar manner to `ab`
-1. As a web server, using query-string options to determine logging quantity and options
+- As a web server, using query-string options to determine logging quantity and options
-1. As part of a container orchestration system, like DC/OS or k8s, using the system's healthcheck to periodically force log generation
+- As part of a container orchestration system, like DC/OS or k8s, using the system's healthcheck to periodically force log generation

-### Pre-reqs
-- docker (1.12+ recommended)
-- nodejs (8.0+)
-- npm (5.0+)

-### Local Development

-1. Clone repo, `cd docker-log-gen`
-1. Install dependencies, `npm i`
-1. Run the app `./bin/start` or `node ./bin/start`

 ### Basic CLI Usage
 - `docker run bryanlatten/docker-log-gen`